mikeyparker/edgist/content/posts/how-I-mistook-silence-for-the-drug/index.md

 Lying on the anaesthetist's table, under that white light, the world began to fade away, as that slow liquid mercy—morphine entered my veins, my mind went quiet.
 Not joy, not a high, just silence, a stillness, clarity and a calm that I haven't experienced for years.

-There was a clarity, a quality to my thoughts that I've so struggled to hear above the incessant chattering of the monkeys running rampant in my mind.
+There was a quality to my thoughts that I've so struggled to hear above the incessant chattering of the monkeys running rampant in my mind.

 ## When the Rush Fades
 It was never the rush, never the pleasure that I was seeking.